 This initial phase will result in a pilot tool to validate against existing UK risk assessment approaches.
 The UK AERIUS project is working with UK experts through advisory groups to ensure that the tool is fit for purpose.
 A further phase is planned, subject to funding, that will address finalisation of the tool for external use.

 JNCC is leading the UK AERIUS umbrella project currently funded by Defra and DAERA.
-The Inter-agency Air Pollution Group, Air Quality Technical Advisory Group and Air Pollution Information System Steering Groups are also involved.
+The Inter-agency Air Pollution Group, Air Quality Technical Advisory Group and Air Pollution Information System Steering Group are also involved.

 Contracts have been let to: